janicem66/147-republican-traitors/README.md

 The demands are inspired by @reedgalen

-## Our Demands to the Contributor/Donors to the Traitors
+## Our Demands to the Traitors Contributors/Donors

 If our demands are met your company will be cleared as supporting the traitors.